How to Customize the My Account Page in WooCommerce

 The [woocommerce_my_account] shortcode

-Where is my account page in WooCommerce?
+Where is My Account page in WooCommerce?

 In WooCommerce, the “My Account” page is an actual WordPress page with the corresponding WooCommerce shortcode [woocommerce_my_account].
 Any embedded WordPress page with this shortcode will render the default account management tabs and content.
 From here, you can see a list of recent orders, manage your shipping status, and edit your password and account details.